The properties of primordially-seeded black holes and their hosts in the first billion years: implications for JWST: A theoretical framework for primordial black holes as seeds of early galaxy assembly

 We start by calculating the free-fall timescale ($t_{\rm ff}$) for the gas in a halo as \be t_{\rm ff} = \sqrt\frac{3\pi}{32 G \rho}, \ee where $G$ is the Universal gravitational constant and $\rho$ is the average gas density in the halo which is calculated as $\rho = 3 M_g^i[4 \pi r_{\rm gas}^3]^{-1}$.
 Here, the gas radius is calculated as $r_{\rm gas} = 4.5 \lambda r_{\rm vir}$ where $\lambda = 0.04$ is the spin parameter \citep{bullock2001} and $r_{\rm vir}$ is the halo virial radius.
 We caution this is an upper-limit to the free-fall timescale given our implicit assumption of a constant density profile.

-We use a constant time-step of $\Delta t=30$ Myrs throughout this work; this is chosen so that all stars more massive than $8\msun$ explode as Type II Supernovae (SNII), releasing both energy and metals, within a given time-step.
+We use a constant time-step of $\Delta t=30$ Myrs throughout this work.
+This is chosen so that all stars more massive than $8\msun$ explode as Type II Supernovae (SNII), releasing both energy and metals, within a given time-step.
+We do not account for the longer term feedback arising from Type Ia supernovae or stellar winds for the sake of simplicity, given the poor understanding of their fractional energy that would couple to the gas content.
 In order to calculate the black hole accretion at any time-step, we calculate the Eddington-limited accreted mass as \be M_{\rm Edd}=\frac{4\pi G m_p (1-\epsilon)} {c \epsilon \sigma_T} \Delta t ~f_{\rm Edd} ~ M_{\rm BH}. \ee Here, $\epsilon$ is the spin-dependent radiative efficiency, $m_p$ is the proton mass, $c$ is the speed of light, $\sigma_T$ is the Thomson scattering cross-section, and $f_{\rm Edd}$ is the Eddington fraction.
 The mass accreted by a black hole in a given time-step is then calculated as

 In this work, in addition to a fiducial model wherein we assume non-spinning black holes ($s=0$ with a radiative efficiency values of $\epsilon = 0.057$), we also explore two ``maximal" scenarios where the black hole is either maximally retrograde ($s=-1$, $\epsilon = 0.037$) or maximally prograde ($s=+1$, $\epsilon = 0.42$), as as also noted in Table \ref{table1}.
 We ignore any evolution in the black hole spin that naturally arises as a result of accretion \citep{bardeen1970}, black hole mergers \citep{gammie2004,hughes2003} or due to the energy extracted by feedback \citep{blandford1977}.